aurora-licensing/cpp-example/README.md

 ## Utilizing the x86 Illustration

-To use the x86 version of the loader, download the curl zip and replace the old one with that one then change the build to x86 from x64 and debug to release mode.
+To use the x86 version of the loader, download the curl and replace the current curl files with the newly compiled files, then change the build to x86 from x64 and debug to release mode.

 ### How to Use the C++ API